Group Activities for Children and Teens

 31. Fill in the Story

 Find and print pictures of scenes from plays, movies or tv shows in which there are several characters pictured together in the middle of the story (not posing for the camera and smiling).
-Each participant choses a picture and writes the following:
+Each participant chooses a picture and writes the following:

 Names and ages for everyone in the picture.